-Restrictions on emissions of methane or carbon dioxide that may be imposed could adversely affect the oil and natural gas industry.
+Restrictions on emissions of methane or carbon dioxide that may be imposed could adversely affect the oil and natural gas industry by reducing demand for hydrocarbons and by making it more expensive to develop and produce hydrocarbons, either of which could have a material adverse effect on future demand for our services.
 At this time, it is not possible to accurately estimate how potential future laws or regulations addressing greenhouse gas emissions would impact our business.

 In addition, claims have been made against certain energy companies alleging that greenhouse gas emissions from oil and natural gas operations constitute a public nuisance under federal and/or state common law.
 As a result, private individuals may seek to enforce environmental laws and regulations against certain energy companies and could allege personal injury or property damages.
-While our business is not a party to this litigation, we could be named in actions making similar allegations.
+While our business is not a party to any such litigation, we could be named in actions making similar allegations.
 An unfavorable ruling in any such case could significantly impact our operations and could have an adverse impact on our financial condition.

-Moreover, there has been public discussion that climate change may be associated with extreme weather conditions such as more intense hurricanes, thunderstorms, tornadoes and snow or ice storms, as well as rising sea levels.
-Another possible consequence of climate change is increased volatility in seasonal temperatures.
-Some studies indicate that climate change could cause some areas to experience temperatures substantially colder than their historical averages.
+Moreover, climate change may cause more extreme weather conditions such as more intense hurricanes, thunderstorms, tornadoes and snow or ice storms, as well as rising sea levels and increased volatility in seasonal temperatures.
 Extreme weather conditions can interfere with our services and increase our costs, and damage resulting from extreme weather may not be fully insured.
 However, at this time, we are unable to determine the extent to which climate change may lead to increased storm or weather hazards affecting our operations.